“I have loved living on campus as it has been a great way to socialise and make friends, while being so close to uni and the town centre.”

 At ARU we do our absolute best to make sure all of our students feel involved and integrated with student life.
 The ARU Students’ Union runs an extensive range of events, societies and volunteering opportunities for you to get involved with, whether you live on or off campus.
 We are dedicated to creating an inclusive environment for our students, so find something that suits you and jump into student life feet first.

 ARU Students’ Union runs an extensive range of events, societies and volunteering opportunities for you to get involved with, whether you live on or off campus.
 We are dedicated to creating an inclusive environment for our students, so find something that suits you and jump into student life feet first.

 At ARU we’re committed to doing all we can to reduce the environmental impact of travelling to our campuses and we always promote public transport where possible.

-If you’re planning to travel by car then Chelmsford has two park and ride services (Sandon and Chelmer Valley) that stop at our campus.
+If you’re planning to travel by car then Cambridge has two park and ride services (Milton and Newmarket Road) that stop opposite our campus.